ssuryanarayanan/Qi-Docs/docs/Searching.rst

          that have a term that starts with "cat", ignoring case.
 ``"``    Phrase search operator.
 For example, while Roach Motel
-         (without quotes) would search for documents containing Roachand/or Motel anywhere in any order, "Roach Motel" (with quotes) will only match documents that contain the whole phrase together and in that order (text analysis still applies).
+         (without quotes) would search for documents containing Roach Motel anywhere in any order, "Roach Motel" (with quotes) will only match documents that contain the whole phrase together and in that order (text analysis still applies).